 However, the collection that made Abhishek fall in love with natural diamonds over and over again was Inara—a marriage of traditional aesthetics and top-notch engineering.
 “This collection was very special to me because we not only conceptualised a theme inspired by the cosmos but managed to bring it to life using some of the finest ethically sourced natural diamonds,” he recalls.
 The ensemble of unique designs elevated by the glorious luminescence of natural diamonds has left such an everlasting impact, that the brand creates a sequel to it every year.

-As millennials get more aware of their surroundings, sustainability is the key to staying relevant among the woke and well-travelled generation of customers, feels Abhishek.
+The sustainability factor As millennials get more aware of their surroundings, sustainability is the key to staying relevant among the woke and well-travelled generation of customers, feels Abhishek.
 “There is a big focus on ethically sourced natural diamonds, on how jewellery can be upcycled and on the process of creating new jewellery sustainably with minimal waste of natural resources,” he explains.
 He also adds that a major reason why millennials throng the Tanishq stores is because of their ‘by nature, for nature’ mantra that promotes transparent diamond sourcing.
 But design too plays a big role.
 “We’ve actually had customers say that our natural diamond collections have inspired weddings.
 We had a young customer tell us that she fell in love with a particular wedding set while browsing and bought it even before her marriage was finalised!
 That absolutely made our day,” he laughs.